georgtree/rbc-tk9/docs/barchart.md

 The element will be displayed by as many bars as there are data points (in this case there are ten).
 The bars will be drawn centered at the x-coordinate of the data point.
 All the bars will have the same attributes (colors, stipple, etc).
 The width of each bar is by default one unit.
-You can change this with using the **−barwidth** option.
+You can change this with using the **-barwidth** option.

 ```tcl
 # Change the scale of the x-coordinate data